LuCeHe/lucehe.github.io/_posts/2021-10-15-tensorboard.md

 ```

 I took as a starting point of the grads logging [this excellent medium post](https://medium.com/@leenabora1/how-to-keep-a-track-of-gradients-vanishing-exploding-gradients-b0bbaa1dcb93)
-and I extended it to be handle general models, with general inputs (multi-input case, no output case) and general losses
+and I extended it to handle general models, with general inputs (multi-input case, no output case) and general losses
 (auxiliary losses and no final loss cases).
 The final
 ```python _log_grads``` looks like follows: